hertie-data-science-lab/sortingalgorithms-MariaFernandaOrtega/README.md

 ## Time complexity
 - Insertion Sort: O(n^2)
-- Radix Sort: O(d(n+k)), where d is the number of digits in the maximum number and k is the radix (for example, k=10 for decimal numbers)
+- Radix Sort: O(nd), where n is the size of the array and d is the number of digits in the largest number.

 When timing both algorithms in this project we confirm that Radix Sort is more time efficient